smkdGab/Sim-to-Real-transfer-of-Reinforcement-Learning-Policies-in-Robotics/README.md

 - `--train target` will train the agent on the target environment, while logging intermediate tests on the target environment;
 - select the log folder with `--source-log-path` and `--target-log-path`.
 If `--train target` is selected, then the value of the source log path will be ignored;
 - the scripts support also tensorboard logging in the default directory `{algorithm}_train_tensorboard/`;
-- the default hyperparameters are the ones found with the tuning procedure (see next section)
+- the default hyperparameters are the ones found with the tuning procedure (see next section).

 It is suggested to run the file with `--help` to list all the options.